lucianot/dealbook/README.md

 1. Please add and edit information carefully.
 Make sure all the information provided is accurate, preferably including a link to a reliable source.
 2. Sources should be reputable news publications or blogs (ex: Techcrunch), or the corporate website of the referred company or investor.
-3. Make sure you include a permanent link, that will remain the same over the years.
+3. Make sure you include a permanent link that will remain the same over the years.
 Broken links will be deleted.
 4. All new insertions will be automatically marked as "unverified".
 Deals that include a reliable source will be reviewed by the moderators and marked as "verified" if the information provided matches the source.
 5. If inaccurate information is inserted, moderators may revert the changes at any moment without notice.
-6. If moderators identify innapropriate behavior by a specific user, they may ban the user, who will no longer have edit access to the application.
+6. If moderators identify innapropriate behavior by a specific user, they may ban the user who will no longer have edit access to **Dealbook**.

 Search